lifeomic/dynamost/README.md

 // Run any custom logic that requires a transaction inside the callback passed
 // to "transactionManager.run".
 This was inspired by the sequelize transaction
 // API.
 The callback (i.e. the transaction runner) should be synchronous.
 The
-// reason for this is so that the compiler can catch when the transaction object
+// reason for this is so that the compiler can catch incorrect uses of
-// is not passed to transaction methods like "put".
-Transaction methods are
-// overloaded and have a sync and asyn version.
-When a transaction object is
-// not passed, the operation is executed in place and returns a promise.
-When
-// the transaction object is passed, the operation is lazy (it only commits
+// non-transactional methods.
-// if the full transaction succeeds) and executes synchronously. await transactionManager.run((transaction) => {
+await transactionManager.run((transaction) => {
   // Write any custom logic here.
 Leverage transactional writes by passing in
   // the transaction object to any of the DynamoTable methods that accept it.

   const newUser = { id: 'user-1', name: 'John Doe' };
   // This won't actually commit the write at this point.
 It'll gather all writes
-  // and execute all the callback's logic first, and then it will try to
+  // and execute all the callback's logic first.
+After that, it will try to
-  // commit all the write transactions at once. userTable.put(newUser, { transaction });
+  // commit all the write transactions at once. userTable.putTransact(newUser, { transaction });

-  userTable.patch(
+  userTable.patchTransact(
     { id: 'user-2' },
     { set: { name: 'John Snow' } },
     {